-- (11) The Commission's recommendations take into account the need to accelerate the integration of the internal energy market to strengthen the role of flexibility and empower and protect consumers.
-The Commission's recommendation also considers the importance of assessing the number of households in energy poverty in line with the requirements of Article 3 of Regulation (EU) 2018/1999, and the Commission Recommendation (EU) 2023/2407. - (12) The Commission's recommendations reflect the importance of ensuring sufficient investments in clean energy research and innovation to boost their development and manufacturing capacities, including appropriate policies and measures for energy intensive industries and other businesses; and the need to upskill workforce for a net-zero industry in order to consolidate a strong, competitive and clean economy within the Union. - (13) The Commission's recommendations build on the commitments taken under the Paris Agreement to phase down the use of fossil fuels, as well as on the importance of phasing out fossil fuel subsidies. - (14) The Commission's recommendation on investment needs follows its assessment of whether the draft updated plan provides a general overview of investment needs to achieve the objectives, targets and contributions for all dimensions of the Energy Union; indicates the sources of financing, distinguishing private and public sources; and whether it outlines investments consistent with France's Recovery and Resilience Plan, France's Territorial Just Transition Plans and the 2022-2023 country-specific recommendations issued under the European Semester, and includes a robust macro-economic assessment of planned policies and measures.
-The NECP should ensure the transparency and predictability of national policies and measures, to support investment certainty. - (15) The Commission's recommendations reflect the crucial importance of a wide regional consultation and of ensuring early and inclusive consultation on the plan, including effective public participation with sufficient information and timeframe, in line with the Aarhus Convention. - (16) The Commission's recommendations on just transition reflect the assessment of whether the France's plan identifies in sufficient depth the relevant social, employment and skills impacts of the climate and energy transition and outlines adequate accompanying policies and measures to promote a just transition, while contributing to the promotion of both human rights and gender equality. - (17) The Commission's recommendations to France are underpinned by the assessment of its draft updated NECP, which is published alongside this Recommendation. - (18) France should take due account of the present recommendations when developing its final updated integrated NECP to be submitted by 30 June 2024.
+- (12) The Commission's recommendations reflect the importance of ensuring sufficient investments in clean energy research and innovation to boost their development and manufacturing capacities, including appropriate policies and measures for energy-intensive industries and other businesses; and the need to upskill workforce for a netzero industry in order to consolidate a strong, competitive and clean economy within the Union. - (13) The Commission's recommendations build on the commitments taken under the Paris Agreement to phase down the use of fossil fuels, as well as on the importance of phasing out fossil fuel subsidies. - (14) The Commission's recommendation on investment needs follows its assessment of whether the draft updated plan provides a general overview of investment needs to achieve the objectives, targets and contributions for all dimensions of the Energy Union; indicates the sources of financing, distinguishing private and public sources; and whether it outlines investments consistent with Bulgaria's Recovery and Resilience Plan, Bulgaria's Territorial Just Transition Plans and the 2022-2023 country-specific recommendations issued under the European Semester, and includes a robust macro-economic assessment of planned policies and measures.
+The NECP should ensure the transparency and predictability of national policies and measures, to support investment certainty. - (15) The Commission's recommendations reflect the crucial importance of a wide regional consultation and of ensuring early and inclusive consultation on the plan, including effective public participation with sufficient information and timeframe, in line with the Aarhus Convention17. - (16) The Commission's recommendations on just transition reflect the assessment of whether the Bulgaria's plan identifies in sufficient depth the relevant social, employment and skills impacts of the climate and energy transition and outlines adequate accompanying policies and measures to promote a just transition, while contributing to the promotion of both human rights and gender equality. - (17) The Commission's recommendations to Bulgaria are underpinned by the assessment of its draft updated NECP18, which is published alongside this Recommendation. - (18) Bulgaria should take due account of the present recommendations when developing its final updated integrated NECP to be submitted by 30 June 2024.